Games & Quizzes

 /ˈkwesCH(ə)n/

 sentence worded or expressed so as to elicit information.
-What you ask about; issues. ask someone questions.
+What you ask about; issues.
+To ask for or try to get information.

 /ˈwelkəm/